Yonggary (character): 1999 Yonggary

 In the opening credits of the 2001 upgrade edition of Yonggary, Shim Hyung-rae (the film's director) is credited as the creator of the 1999 incarnation of Yonggary.
-Miniatures and suits for Yonggary and Cyker were produced, but the suits were later replaced with Computer-generated imagery during post-production, thus the 1999 Yonggary is made nearly entirely out of CG effects.
-For the film's CG effects, the animators used a technique called the "pipeline method", Park Chang-yong (Younggu Art's Chief of 3D Animation) described it as "A continuous process.
-It strives for large synergy effects by enhancing efficiency at all stages from 3D computer graphic modeling to rendering."
+Miniatures and suits for Yonggary and Cycor were produced, but the suits were later replaced with Computer-generated imagery during post-production, thus the 1999 Yonggary is made nearly entirely out of CGI effects.
+For the film's CGI effects, the animators used a technique called the "pipeline method", Park Chang-yong (Younggu Art's Chief of 3D Animation) described it as "a continuous process.
+It strives for large synergy effects by enhancing efficiency at all stages from 3D computer graphic modeling to rendering".
 The film ended up utilizing 45 minutes of computer graphics.

 The 1999 Yonggary has a drastically different design from the original 1967 incarnation.
 The 1999 incarnation sports three horns on his head and the horn on his snout has been decreased to a smaller size.
 The 1999 Yonggary is capable of breathing fire (referred to as "fireballs" in the film) and has a diamond-shaped receptor on his forehead that allow the aliens to control him.
 Under the aliens' control, Yonggary is shown to be aggressive and violent, but when the military breaks the aliens' control over Yonggary, he is shown to be gentle, even protective.
 While the 1967 Yonggary died, the 1999 incarnation is shown to live and is transported by the military to a deserted island to live in peace.